JalalMirzayev/udacity-would-you-rather-app/README.md

 The whole project was written from scratch.
 The only piece of the application which was supplied by Udacity is the `_data.js` file which is located inside of the folder `./src/services/_data.js`.
 The user interface of the application was created with components form Material-UI (version `4.12.3`).
 Redux was used as the state management library.
 In order to reduce boilerplate code the Redux-Toolkit was used.

-# Demo Page

-The demo application is hosted on Netlify.

 ## Installation

 To get started developing right away: